ronancpl/HeavenMS/README.md

 3. File -> Open Script... -> Browse for "C:\Nexon\MapleSolaxia\sql" -> db_shopupdate.sql, and execute it.

 At the end of the execution of these SQLs, you should have installed a database schema named "maplesolaxia".
-REGISTER YOUR FIRST ACCOUNT to be used in-game by creating manually a entry on the table "accounts" at that database with a login and a password.
+REGISTER YOUR FIRST ACCOUNT to be used in-game by creating manually an entry on the table "accounts" at that database with a login and a password.

 Configure the IP you want to use for your MapleStory server in "configuration.ini" file, or set it as "localhost" if you want to run it only on your machine.
 Alternatively, you can use the IP given by Hamachi to use on a Hamachi network, or you can use a non-Hamachi method of port-forwarding.
 Neither will be approached here.